Legal Assistant Salary

 Popular Employer Salaries for Legal Assistant

-Small Law Firm, Family Law Office, Manley, Deas, Kochalski LLC, Office of The Public Defenders, and Jackson Lewis Llp are among the top companies that take on many Legal Assistants.
-Other employers shelling out big bucks include Jackson Lewis Llp, Shutts & Bowen, Llp, and Codilis and Associates, where Legal Assistants typically earn around $63K, $52K, or $40K, respectively.
+Small Law Firm, Manley, Deas, Kochalski LLC, Office of The Public Defenders, Shutts & Bowen, Llp, and Jackson Lewis Llp are leaders in the field that employ a large number of Legal Assistants.
+Legal Assistants can also look forward to large paychecks at Jackson Lewis Llp ($63K), Shutts & Bowen, Llp ($52K), and Codilis and Associates ($40K).

 Popular Skills for Legal Assistant

-Survey respondents exploit a significant toolbox of skills in their work.
+Legal Assistants seem to wield many skills on the job.
 Most notably, skills in Filing Court Documents, Drafting Correspondence, Document Management, and Document Preparation are correlated to pay that is above average.
-Skills that seem to negatively impact pay include Customer Service, Client Interaction, and Filing.
-The majority of those who know Document Preparation also know Client Interaction, Case Management, and Document Management.
+Skills that pay less than market rate include Customer Service, Client Interaction, and Filing.
+It is often found that people who know Document Preparation are also skilled in Client Interaction, Case Management, and Document Management.

 Pay by Experience Level for Legal Assistant